Back to Work: Early Childhood Education Scholarship Program

 Mailed or faxed applications will not be accepted.

-Participants must meet the following criteria and complete a credential/degree by June 2024:
+Participants must meet the following criteria for scholarship eligibility:

 - Student experienced an economic loss within the last two years due to the COVID-19 pandemic, such as lost or adverse changes in employment, increased food or housing insecurity, had to withdraw from college after March 13, 2020, or suffered another form of economic loss.

-- Student is seeking to enroll or already enrolled in an undergraduate degree or certificate program related to the Early Childhood field.
+- Student is planning to enroll (or is already enrolled) in an undergraduate degree or certificate program related to Early Childhood Education.

-- Student is enrolled (or plans to enroll) at a Colorado Public Institution of Higher Education.
+- Student is planning to enroll (or is already enrolled) at a Colorado Public Institution of Higher Education.

 *Please Note: If you are already receiving a Back to Work Scholarship or another Colorado Opportunity Scholarship Initiative (COSI) Scholarship, you are not eligible to receive this scholarship award.